Deliberately Cute Child

 - When April from "Dustbin Baby" enters into her fourth foster home, she realizes that one of the older girls will like her better if she acts this way.
 Because April is a little lost and needs a friend and caregiver, she obliges.

-- Aphrael, the Child-Goddess of David Eddings' The Elenium and Tamuli: As her name suggests, she constantly retains the form of a child, and just as constantly uses this to manipulate others into giving her what she wants.
+- Aphrael, the Child-Goddess of David Eddings' The Elenium and Tamuli.
+As her name suggests she usually manifests in the form of a child, and knowingly uses this to manipulate others into giving her what she wants.
 To her credit, she feels genuine love and affection for those around her and goes to great lengths to protect them.
+(She notes that it doesn't just work on mortals.
+Even her fellow gods can be swayed if she climbs into their lap.)

 - Kalianah, the Goddess of Love in Jennifer Fallon's Demon Child Trilogy, pulls this as well.
 Unfortunately, the gods in that universe are more than a little self-centered.